Return to About Us

 Administration Manager

-Sarah has more than a decade of experience in providing high level administrative support, having worked as a paralegal and office manager.
+Sarah has more than a decade of experience providing high level administrative support to organisations, including legal and other businesses.
 Sarah manages AELA's administrative and events schedule, and supports AELA's National Convenor, staff and volunteers.
 She is passionate about protecting the environment and believes strongly in earth-centred governance.
-Sarah, originally from Brisbane, now calls Bundaberg home and is a volunteer for her local Landcare group.
+Sarah, originally from Brisbane, now calls Bundaberg home and is a keen volunteer with her local Landcare group.
 She is very proud to be a part of the AELA team.

 Wamika Sachdev